SCI-ART LAB

 Science Communication series - Part 8

 "Debates don’t show who is right.
 They only show who is best at debating.
 Only evidence can show who is right, not debates.
 But what if the other person debating doesn't accept your genuine evidence?
-What if people watching don't know what scientific evidence is?"
+What if people watching don't know what scientific evidence is?
+What if they think the evidence shown is just an opinion of the debater?”"

 Recently I read two articles that say (a) Scientists have to stop answering the questions they are asked (ref 1). (b) scientists should stop debating creationists (ref 2).
 Both views came from the world of science.